YunoHost-Apps/onlyoffice_ynh/README.md

 [![Install OnlyOffice with YunoHost](https://install-app.yunohost.org/install-with-yunohost.png)](https://install-app.yunohost.org/?app=onlyoffice)

-### Branch
+### Version

 1. Master = Is stable and work version

-2. Beta = Beta is version for multi-instances (add possibility to install on same domain as nextcloud) and have YNH version
+2. BETA_VERSION = Beta is version for multi-instances and add possibility to install on same domain as nextcloud (not work need fix).

+3. YHN_VERSION = This version respect rules of yunohost for app install (not work need fix).

 ### Installing guide